machaao/machaao-samples/index.rst

 With our unique learnings in the conversational space from processing over 2.5B+ messages from or to end users.

-We would like to claim that we do know a thing or two about making good chat apps :)
+We would like to claim that we do know a thing or two about making good chatbots :)

-We also see an evidential gap between good messaging or chat apps and end users due to the operating nature of current messaging eco-systems.
+We also see an evidential gap between good chatbots and end users due to the operating nature of current messaging eco-systems.

-We aim to bridge this gap between "great" chat apps and end users!
+We aim to bridge this gap between "great" chatbots and end users!

 How it Works?
 =============================================================================